svmu92/Notes/README.md

 # Notes
-Notes on various topics I learn
+Notes on various topics I learn.

+Most of the notes are incomplete and are WIP.